david-d-an/VirbelaChallenges/Exercise1/EXERCISE_1.md

 ## Questions ##

  1. How can your implementation be optimized?
+	* Database replication
+	* Denomalizing database as necessary to address frequent joins.
+Currently, I fully normalized three tables to minimize redundancy.
+However, Region is included in Listing almost all the time and it should be inluded in Listing table to reduce join operations.
+	* Use document database as each listing is a document with minimum relations
+	* Plan for scaling using cloud servers.
+The API app is deployed on AZ App Service and is ready for scaling.
+I just need to set up a strategy balance performance/cost.
+	* Use CDN and caches

  1. How much time did you spend on your implementation?
+	* General setup: 6 (GitHub, Azure DB, VS Code)
+	* Functionality work: 24 hours
+	* Unit Testing: 20 hours
+	* Deployment configuration: 2 hours
+	* Documentation: 2hours

  1. What was most challenging for you?
+	* Creating custom Token base authentication.
+I used Identity Server previously and didn't need to disect token generation/verification.
+I learned good stuff during this challenge.
+	* Unit testing for DAL layer.
+Unit testing on DAL layer was not so possible for PUT and POST in/out of database.
+	* There are about 30 mroe unit testing to address all the edge cases but I ran out of time.

 ## Next Steps ##

 * Confirm you've addressed the functional goals
+	- I believe that all functionalities were implemented.
 * Answer the questions above by adding them to this file
+	- Done.
 * Make sure your README.md is up to date with setup and run instructions
+	- README.md is up to date.
 * Ensure you've followed the sharing instructions in the main [README](../README.md)
+	- Roger.